I have completed 4 years and 7 months of service. My DOJ is 29 Nov 2016, and my LWD is 30 June 2021.

 Dear Binu,

-I don't know what prevents many questioners like you to give complete details of your employment in the queries raised in stead of in instalments.
-As per your additional input, you are eligible to gratuity under the P.G Act,1972.
+I don't know what prevents many questioners like you from giving complete details of your employment in the queries raised instead of in installments.
+As per your additional input, you are eligible for gratuity under the Payment of Gratuity Act, 1972.

 From India, Salem